 The Macquarie MD

-The Macquarie University Doctor of Medicine (Macquarie MD) is a new program embedded within an established University that has a culture of transformative learning, and within MQ Health – an academic health sciences centre that integrates patient-centred clinical care, teaching and research.
+The Macquarie University Doctor of Medicine (Macquarie MD) is a relatively new course having welcomed its first cohort of students in 2018.
+It is embedded within an established University that has a culture of transformative learning, and within MQ Health – an academic health sciences centre that integrates patient-centred clinical care, teaching and research.